Hariprasath2030/Restaurant-management-system/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test thoroughly
-5. Submit a pull request
+4. Test thoroughly5.
+Submit a pull request

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

-## 📞 Support

-For support and questions:
-- Email: restaurent123@gmail.com
-- Phone: 1234567890
-- Location: Road street, Coimbatore

 ---